Sample Resignation Letter for a Part-Time Job (+ Free Template)

 Here’s how to resign or “quit” from a part-time job:

 - Speak to the manager.
-Set a time early in the week during a time of day when the manager has the availability to address a management issue.
-This will ensure that the manager isn’t feeling overwhelmed trying to accomplish his or her work while addressing the resignation.
+Set a time early in the week during a time of day when the manager can address a management issue.
+This will ensure that the manager isn’t feeling overwhelmed trying to accomplish their work while addressing the resignation.

 - Inform the manager of the resignation.
 State the reason for the resignation (a new job, relocation, a full-time position, or a personal reason).
 This acts as a formal notification (or formal notice) of the resignation.